 The traditional approach to creating a stable asset is to accept deposits and issue a digital token as a claim receipt.
-Under this approach, the token is valued by the market as a dollar, discounted by any credit risk associated with the issuer.
+Under this approach, the token has the market value of a dollar, discounted by any credit risk associated with the issuer.
 This can work well for transactions, but less well as a form of savings.
 History has repeatedly proven that issuers eventually go bankrupt due to fraud, incompetence, or government intervention.

 More recent approaches have used a cryptocurrency as collateral in a contract for difference.
-Under this approach, two parties take opposite sides of a trade, where one party is guaranteed price stability, and the other party is granted leverage.
-This approach works as long as sufficient collateral exists, and the contract can be settled by an honest 3rd party with a price feed.
-Unfortunately, a contract for difference is not fungible, and has an explicit settlement date, which means it is not useful as a currency.
+Under this approach, two parties take opposite sides of a trade, guaranteeing one party price stability and the other party leverage.
+This approach works as long as sufficient collateral exists and settling the contract with an honest 3rd party, with a price feed, is possible.
+Unfortunately, a contract for difference is not fungible and has an explicit settlement date, which means it is not useful as a currency.

 SmartCoins take the concept of a contract for difference, and make the long side fungible.
 For the purpose of this discussion, we will assume that the long side of the contract is BitUSD and that the backing collateral is BTS (the BitShares core asset).
 To achieve this, SmartCoins use the following set of market rules:

-- Anyone with BitUSD can settle their position within an hour at the feed price.
+- Anyone with BitUSD can settle their position within 24 hours at settlement price.

 - The least collateralized short positions are used to settle the position.

-- The price feed is the median of many sources that are updated at least once per hour.
+- The price feed is the median of many sources, updating at least once per hour.

 - Short positions never expire, except by hitting the maintenance collateral limit, or being force-settled as the least collateralized at the time of forced settlement (see point 2).